-BUS 540 - Ethics (Core) 3 hours credit
+BUS 540 - Ethics 3 hours credit

-This course is a study of managers' actions or inactions and their perceived fit into society and how the corporation is impacted.
-Topics of study include: The Growing Importance of Ethics in Management, The Nature of Moral Problems in Management, Moral Analysis and Economic Outcomes, Moral Analysis and Legal Requirements, Moral Analysis and Ethical Duties, Managers Actions and Morality, Business Organizations and Morality.
-Module 10.
+This course is study of mangers' actions or inactions and their perceived fit into society and how the corporation is impacted.
+Topics of study include: the growing importance of ethics in management, the nature of moral problems in management, moral analysis and economic outcomes, moral analysis and legal requirements, moral analysis and ethical duties, mangers' actions and morality, and business organizations and morality.